 As viewers, part of our sense of ownership arises from the time and effort we invest in curating our personal media universes.
-But how does this translate into perceptions of quality?
-In our survey, 82% of viewers in Italy agreed that high quality video content means content that makes them feel like their time was well spent.21 And according to a survey by TBA/Cint, 60% of Gen Z in EMEA agree that the more effort they put into customising video platforms, the more quality content they get.22
+In our survey, 83% of viewers in Spain agree that high quality video content means content that makes them feel like their time was well spent.
+And according to a survey by TBA/Cint, 60% of Gen Z in EMEA agree that the more effort they put into customising video platforms, the more quality content they get.22